Romanian Naval Aviation: Modern day

 An important moment is the entry into the service of the navy of the cruiser Muntenia, the largest military ship ever built in Romania.
 Desired to be classified as a helicopter carrier, the designers and builders adopted a series of technical solutions to meet this operational requirement.
 The ship was fitted with an appropriately sized flight deck and hangar, which was scheduled to house an IAR 330L helicopter, however, the installations and equipment necessary for the embarkation and operation of a helicopter on board the ship had not been carried out at a sufficient technical level.
 The helicopter carrier capability requirements were reported to be met, but no operational helicopter testing was performed on board, and cooperation with aviation specialists was insufficient.

 Things changed radically with Romania's accession to the Partnership for Peace and the desire of joining NATO.
 In this context, the frigate Mărășești (former Muntenia) participated for the first time in a multinational naval exercise led by NATO in the Atlantic Ocean.
-During the exercise an IAR 316 B helicopter no. 49 and a detachment belonging to 59th Helicopter Group Tuzla, led by the unit's commander, Paul Constantinescu was embarked on the frigate.
-The lack of proper helicopter-carrying capabilities and especially the lack of ship stabilization equipment, coupled with adverse weather resulted in only two flights over the Mediterranean and one over Atlantic.
+During the exercise an IAR 316 B helicopter, no. 49, and a detachment belonging to 59th Helicopter Group Tuzla, led by the unit's commander, Paul Constantinescu was embarked on the frigate.
+The lack of proper helicopter-carrying capabilities and especially the lack of ship stabilization equipment, coupled with adverse weather resulted in only two flights over the Mediterranean and one over the Atlantic.
 Even in these conditions, this event remains an important milestone in the reaffirmation of naval aviation in Romania.

 With the acquisition of the two Type 22 frigates (Regele Ferdinand and Regina Maria), there was a need to purchase helicopters capable of operating on board the frigates.
 On 1 May 2006, based on the Order no. MS 28 of 20 February 2006 and on Order no. B5/S/966 of 26 April 2006, Grupul 256 Elicoptere (256th Helicopter Group) from Flotila 56 Fregate (56th Frigate Flotilla) operating the IAR 330 Puma Naval was established.
+Currently, the helicopter group is subordinated to the Fleet Command "Viceamiral Vasile Urseanu" and the helicopters can be based either at the Tuzla Airport or onboard the frigates.